 For her lifelong and outstanding contribution to media and the wine industry (awarded July 2016).

-Jancis Robinson was born in Carlisle, Cumbria and was educated at the Carlisle County High School for Girls.
+Jancis Robinson was born in Carlisle, Cumbria and was educated at the Carlisle County High School for Girls where she was head girl.
 In 1971 she graduated from St Anne’s College, Oxford with a Masters degree in Maths and Philosophy.
 Her wine writing career started in December 1975 as assistant editor of the British wine trade magazine Wine & Spirit.

 In 1978 she was the top Diploma student with the Wine & Education Trust and in 1984 passed the Master of Wine exams.
 Over the next forty years Jancis rose to global prominence as a particularly highly respected, impartial wine critic, journalist, author and editor.